HermanMartinus/justsketchme-frontend/docs.md

 - Open the browser settings menu <span class="app-tool"><svg><use xlink:href="/images/feather-sprite.svg#more-vertical" /></svg></span> in the top right toolbar
 - Tap `Add to Home Screen`
 - Confirm the download

+This is not just a bookmark, it downloads the full app.

 ### Mac & Windows